 \section{Conclusions}

-In this paper, we have introduced a novel strategy to generate adversarial attacks capable of producing any desired probability distribution for the classes when the attack is applied to multiple incoming inputs.
-The introduced attack has been conceived as an extension of targeted adversarial attacks, in which the target class is stochastically selected under the guidance of a transition matrix, which is optimized to achieve the desired goals.
+In this paper, we have introduced a novel strategy to generate adversarial attacks capable of producing not only prediction errors in machine learning models, but also any desired probability distribution for the classes when the attack is applied to multiple incoming inputs.
+This multiple-instance attack paradigm, due to its capability of coordinating multiple attacks to produce more complex malicious behaviors in the models, exposes threats that cannot be conducted by the conventional paradigms, broadening the horizon of adversarial attacks.
+The proposed attack methodology has been conceived as an extension of targeted adversarial attacks, in which the target class is stochastically selected under the guidance of a transition matrix, which is optimized to achieve the desired goals.
 We have introduced four different strategies to optimize the transition matrices, which can be solved by using linear programs.
-We also experimentally validated our approach for the spoken command classification task, using different targeted adversarial attack algorithms as a basis.
+Our approach was experimentally validated for the spoken command classification task, using different targeted adversarial attack algorithms as a basis.
+Furthermore, we also evaluated the success of our methods in preventing the attacks from being detected by label-shift detection methods in a streaming classification scenario.
 Our results clearly show that the introduced methods are capable of producing close approximations of the target probability distribution for the output classes while achieving high fooling rates.
-This novel attack perspective can be used to produce more complex malicious behaviors in the target models, and to study adversarial attacks and defenses in more challenging scenarios.

 As future research, the introduced approaches could be extended to generate adversarial class distributions using a single \textit{universal} perturbation.
 In this way, a single perturbation may not only cause the misclassification of every input, but also produce a desired probability distribution of the classes when applied to a large number of samples.